Cairo Agreement (1969)

-The Cairo Agreement, or Cairo Accord, was an agreement reached on 2 November 1969 during talks between Yassir Arafat and the Lebanese army commander, General Emile Bustani.
+The Cairo Agreement, or Cairo Accord, was an agreement reached on 2 November 1969 during talks between Yasser Arafat and the Lebanese army commander, General Emile Bustani.
 Egyptian President Gamal Abdel Nasser helped to broker the deal.

 Terms

-Although the text of the agreement was never published, an unofficial but probably-accurate text appeared in the Lebanese daily newspaper An-Nahar on 20 April 1970.
-The agreement established principles under which the presence and activities of Palestinian guerrillas in southeastern Lebanon would be tolerated and regulated by the Lebanese authorities.
+Although the text of the agreement was never published, an unofficial version appeared in the Lebanese daily newspaper An-Nahar on 20 April 1970.
+According to the agreement, the presence and activities of Palestinian guerrillas in southeastern Lebanon would be tolerated and regulated by the Lebanese authorities.